Radbuglet/crew/src/bare/README.md

 // converted into `const` bools but not the other way
 // around.

-// "new prop" defines a new proposition. new prop PropName = <prop>;
+// "prop" defines a new proposition which cannot be extended. prop PropName = <prop>;

+// "new prop" defines a new proposition which can be extended
+// using "add prop" statements. new prop PropName = <prop>;

 // Users can specify which modules are allowed to add on to an